Norkizah/PSUSphere/README.md

 #### Link
+''' Norkizah.pythonanywhere.com - bugged % include 'includes/pagination.html' and includes/form dont work in the website
-Norkizah.pythonanywhere.com - bugged takes too long to load but all models, faker and crud are working
+but everything works on localhost all models, faker and crud are working '''

 # Authors
 - Norkizah M. Baute